marchah/MyBudget-Backend/README.md

 TODO
 ----

+* bug create new incoming type create a new expense type instead
 * permistant data in unit test
 * ~~mapping hasOne in Type isn't good (see more info with $>grails test-app Type)~~
 * Not Restfull (update: POST)